 - It is normal for your dog to experience soft stools during the first 1 to 2 weeks.
 This is completely normal as the dog’s flora and fauna in the gut “cleans” itself out and adapts to the new diet.

 - Once the transition period has completed the stool should be firm and you will notice less volume than before.
 If the stool remains soft or runny, it is usually an indication that you are overfeeding.
 We advise at this point to reduce the daily feed amount to suit your dog.
 For dogs with really sensitive tummies, it may take a couple of goes to get the feeding amount perfect.
 However, overfeeding is not always the cause of soft stools.
 It can also mean that your dog’s gut & bowel health is not balanced and a probiotic may be required.

 - Treats count!
 You must add up all food and treats your dog gets in 1 day.
 Too many treats given on top of the food amount will result in over feeding.
 So calculate treats as a part of the total daily feed amount.

 - Is your dog a picky eater?
-You can feed a combination of the Air-dried and the Moist canned food if you wish to.
+You can feed a combination of the ZIWI® Peak air-dried or wet food if you wish to.
 Just reduce the amount fed of each by half.
-For example, feed 50% Air-dried and 50% Moist.
+For example, feed 50% air-dried and 50% wet.
 If your dog is an especially picky eater, a helpful hint is to rotate proteins.
-Each time you purchase a new bag of our Air-Dried Cuisine or Moist cans, buy a new flavour… This works for us!
+Each time you purchase a new bag of ZIWI® Peak air-dried or wet food, buy a new recipe… This works for us!